leathalman/Jotify/Pods/SPAlert/README.md

 }
 ```

-It available sice iOS 12, for early using always Light Mode.
+It is available since iOS 12, for earlier iOS versions the alerts will always be shown in Light Mode.

 ### Layout

-Here you can change the sizes and spaces:
+To change the size and spacing of the alerts:

 ```swift
 alertView.layout.topSpace = 18
 alertView.layout.iconHeight = 25
 ```

-For more properties see class.
+For more properties see the class.

 ### Dismiss by Tap

-If you click on the alert, it will disappear ahead of time.
+If you tap the alert, it will disappear ahead of time.
 This can be disabled:

 ```swift
 alertView.dismissByTap = false